Terminology

 Neohumanism Spiritual humanism.
 Sarkar’s philosophy of liberation of human intellect from narrow-mindedness in the realization of a true human society and ultimate individual fulfillment.
 More on this subject

 Progress Properly directed movement.
-In PROUT, movement towards spirituality (including physical and psychic movement that supports such movement) is termed as progress.
-For instance, there are lifestyles, types of work, habits, customs, social systems, personality patterns, hobbies, interests, etc. that are progressive and others that are not.
+In PROUT, movement towards spirituality (including physical and psychic movements that support it) is termed as progress.
 More on this subject

 Spiritual The ultimate, all-pervading, infinite sphere of existence.
-According to PROUT, spirituality says:
+According to PROUT, spirituality offers:

 There is only one man in the world